CharlieJT/Recipes/README.md

 8. Give any name you like & set the region to "Europe".

-9. Ensure you link the heroku application to the correct Github repository.
+9. Ensure you link the Heroku application to the correct GitHub repository.

 10. Click inside of your app that you've just created and go to "Settings" then to "Reveal Config Vars".
 They should all read as follows: